dshanske/bridgy-publish/readme.txt

 People often post something on their web site, then post a link to it on Facebook or Twitter so that other people will see it.
 The IndieWeb community calls this POSSE.

 Bridgy Publish adds a hidden link to your post, and sends a webmention to Bridgy, which will create a post on the appropriate site.
+It also stores the link for display by Syndication Links

 == Changelog ==